rickrodness/cse110-sp24-group18/admin/meetings/050424-brainstorm.md

 - Budgeting / Finance for the developers in the group (spending and such of the group)

 __Clarify definitions and requirements:__
+- Database of some kind would be used (MongoDB, SQL, etc)

 __Users and their expectations:__

 __App's theme or mood:__
+- Professional and minimalistic
+- Customized buttons / logos / etc

 __Survey the competition__